J3RN/mnml/README.md

 The type `Nil` has exactly one value, `Nil`.

-A truly minimal approach would be to have `Nil` be a constructor that needs to be invoked to create values (i.e. `Nil` is a constructor and `Nil()` is a value), but this deviates from other similar languages and creates syntactic noise.
+A truly minimal approach would have been to create constructors (i.e. functions) even when no argument is required (e.g. `Nil`).
+That would means that the constructor would need to be invoked without any arguments to create a value (i.e. `Nil` is a constructor and `Nil()` is a value).
+This, however, deviates from other similar languages and creates syntactic noise.

 The syntax used here is a slight modification of the ML syntax used by Haskell, Elm, and others.
 I personally find this confusing, and might move to something closer to Rust's syntax:
 ```rust